youngha-sung/youngha-sung.github.io/_posts/2022-10-27-renovate-auto-approve-merge-with-azure-devops.markdown

 Even though we have setup the `automerge` and `platformAutoMerge`, it doesn't quite work yet because we require minimum of 2 approvals from reviewers.

-To fix this issue, we are going to use [Azure API](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-reviewers/create-pull-request-reviewer?view=azure-devops-rest-6.0&tabs=HTTP) in the pipeline to update reviewers' `vote` status.
+To fix this issue, we are going to use <a href="https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-request-reviewers/create-pull-request-reviewer?view=azure-devops-rest-6.0&tabs=HTTP" target="_blank">Azure API</a> in the pipeline to update reviewers' `vote` status.

 Keep in mind, don't want to approve all the PRs, we want to auto approve the PRs associated with non-major versions only.
 To identify those PRs, we will do a little work around here.
 We will add `azureAutoApprove` to the rules that we configured `automerge`.
 This will mark the PR requester's `vote` status to 10 ('approved').
 Now in the pipeline, we will check the requester's `vote` status of the PR and update the other reviewers' status to same value.